helmut-hoffer-von-ankershoffen/jetson/README.md

 ### Part 2 (for all Jetson devices): Automatically provision tools, services, kernel and Kubernetes on Jetson host

-1) Execute **`make k8s-token-create`** to generate a valid join token for your Kubernetes cluster and update **`kubernetes.token`** in `workflow/provision/group_vars/all.yml`
-2) Execute **`make provision`** - amongst others services will provisioned, kernel will be compiled (on Jetson Nanos only), Kubernetes cluster will be joined
+1) Execute **`make provision`** - amongst others services will provisioned, kernel will be compiled (on Nanos only), Kubernetes cluster will be joined

 Hints:
+- You might want to **check settings** in `workflow/provision/group_var/all.yml`
+- You might want to use `make provision-nanos` and `make provision-xaviers` to provision **one type of Jetson model only**
-- For Jetson Nanos **the Linux kernel is built with requirements for Kubernetes + Weave networking** on device during provisioning - such as activating [IP sets](http://ipset.netfilter.org/) and the [Open vSwitch](https://www.openvswitch.org/) datapath module - thus initial provisioning takes **ca. one hour** - for Jetson Xaviers a custom kernel is built in the guest VM and flashed in part 1 (see above)
+- For Nanos **the Linux kernel is built with requirements for Kubernetes + Weave networking** on device during provisioning - such as activating [IP sets](http://ipset.netfilter.org/) and the [Open vSwitch](https://www.openvswitch.org/) datapath module - thus initial provisioning takes **ca. one hour** - for Xaviers a custom kernel is built in the guest VM and flashed in part 1 (see above)
 - Execute **`kubectl get nodes`** to check that your edge devices joined your cluster and are ready
 - To easily inspect the Kubernetes cluster in depth execute the lovely **`click`** from the terminal which was installed as part of bootstrap - enter `nodes` to list the nodes with the nano being one of them - see [Click](https://github.com/databricks/click) for details
-- VNC into your nano by starting the **VNC Viewer** application which was installed as part of bootstrap and connect to **`nano-one.local:5901`** or **`xavier-one.local:5901`** respectively - the password is `secret`
+- VNC into your Nano by starting the **VNC Viewer** application which was installed as part of bootstrap and connect to **`nano-one.local:5901`** or **`xavier-one.local:5901`** respectively - the password is `secret`
 - For Xaviers the NVMe SSD is automatically integrated during provisioning to provide `/var/lib/docker`.
-For Jetson Nanos you can optionally use a SATA SSD as boot device as described below.
+For Nanos you can optionally use a SATA SSD as boot device as described below.
 - If you want to provision **step by step** execute `make help | grep "provision-"` and execute the desired make target e.g. `make provision-kernel`
 - Provisioning is implemented **idempotent** thus it is safe to repeat provisioning as a whole or individual steps

-## Build and deploy services to Kubernetes cluster
+## Part 3 (for all devices): Automatically build Docker images and deploy services to Kubernetes cluster

-1) Execute **`make nano-one-cuda-ml-deb-repack`** *once* to repack libraries bundled with the JetPack image as deb files such as CUDNN, TensorRT, TensorFlow libraries, python bindings - this will create the repository `/var/cuda-ml-local-repo` on your Nano which is used in building the **`jetson/[nano,xavier]/ml-base`** image -  have a look at `workflow/deploy/tools/nano-cuda-ml-deb-repack` for details - the same goes for Xaviers using **`make xavier-one-cuda-ml-deb-repack`**
-2) Execute **`make ml-base-build-and-test`** *once* to build the Docker base image **`jetson/[nano,xavier]/ml-base`**, test via container structure tests and push to the private registry of your cluster, which, amongst others, includes CUDA, CUDNN, TensorRT, TensorFlow, python bindings and Anaconda - have a look at the directory `workflow/deploy/ml-base` for details - most images below derive from this image
+1) Execute **`make ml-base-build-and-test`** *once* to build the Docker base image **`jetson/[nano,xavier]/ml-base`**, test via container structure tests and push to the private registry of your cluster, which, amongst others, includes CUDA, CUDNN, TensorRT, TensorFlow, python bindings and Anaconda - have a look at the directory `workflow/deploy/ml-base` for details - most images below derive from this image
-3) Execute **`make device-query-deploy`** to build and deploy a pod into the Kubernetes cluster that **queries CUDA capabilities** thus validating GPU and [Tensor Core](https://www.nvidia.com/en-us/data-center/tensorcore/) access from inside Docker and correct labeling of Jetson/arm64 based Kubernetes nodes - execute `make device-query-log-show` to show the result after deploying
+2) Execute **`make device-query-deploy`** to build and deploy a pod into the Kubernetes cluster that **queries CUDA capabilities** thus validating GPU and [Tensor Core](https://www.nvidia.com/en-us/data-center/tensorcore/) access from inside Docker and correct labeling of Jetson/arm64 based Kubernetes nodes - execute `make device-query-log-show` to show the result after deploying
-4) Execute **`make jupyter-deploy`** to build and deploy a **Jupyter server** as a Kubernetes pod running on nano supporting CUDA accelerated **TensorFlow + Keras** including support for **Octave** as an alternative Jupyter Kernel in addition to iPython - execute **`make jupyter-open`** to open a browser tab pointing to the Jupyter server to execute the bundled **Tensorflow Jupyter notebooks** for [deep learning](https://en.wikipedia.org/wiki/Deep_learning)
+3) Execute **`make jupyter-deploy`** to build and deploy a **Jupyter server** as a Kubernetes pod running on nano supporting CUDA accelerated **TensorFlow + Keras** including support for **Octave** as an alternative Jupyter Kernel in addition to iPython - execute **`make jupyter-open`** to open a browser tab pointing to the Jupyter server to execute the bundled **Tensorflow Jupyter notebooks** for [deep learning](https://en.wikipedia.org/wiki/Deep_learning)
 4) Execute **`make tensorflow-serving-base-build-and-test`** *once* to build the TensorFlow Serving base image **`jetson/[nano,xavier]/tensorflow-serving-base`** test via container structure tests and push to the private registry of your cluster - have a look at the directory `workflow/deploy/tensorflow-serving-base` for details - most images below derive from this image
 5) Execute **`make tensorflow-serving-deploy`** to build and deploy **TensorFlow Serving** plus a Python/Fast API based [Webservice](https://en.wikipedia.org/wiki/Web_service) for getting predictions as a Kubernetes pod running on nano - execute **`make tensorflow-serving-docs-open`** to open browser tabs pointing to the interactive OAS3 documentation Webservice API; execute **`make tensorflow-serving-health-check`** to check the health as used in K8s readiness and liveness probes; execute **`make tensorflow-serving-predict`** to get predictions